MRIOSU/OCMR/README.md

 For more details, visit www.ocmr.info -- a dedicated website for the OCMR dataset.

 ## Download OCMR Data
-Below are the instructions to read OCMR data into Matlab and Python.
-Running the code will generate a nine-dimensional array, kData, for the k-space data and a structure, param, that captures acquisition parameters.
+Before downloading the data, read terms and conditions at www.ocmr.info/download/.
+If you agree to all the listed terms and conditions, you may proceed with downloading the data.
+Listed below are the instructions to read OCMR data into Matlab and Python.

 ## Read Data Using Matlab
 ### Step 1: Download data